TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 148/Psalms 148.14.md

 ---

-And he hath lifted up the horn of his people, The praise of all his saints; Even of the children of Israel, a people near unto him.
-Praise ye Jehovah.
+He has lifted up the horn of his people, the praise of all his saints; even of the children of Israel, a people near to him.
+Praise Yah!